seeren/log/README.md

 ## Seeren\Log\

-Log message and determine level.
+Log message and determine level for errors.
-This package contains classes and interface class for log with level.
+This package contains classes and interface for log with level.
 Interfaces and classes provid psr-3 implementation and require Psr\Log.

-### Code Example
+#### Code Example

 Create logger and use log of different level.
 LogLevelInterface provide method for determine level off an error type.

-#### Seeren\Log\Logger
+### Seeren\Log\Logger

 ```php
 /**